lady-h-world/My_Garden/reading_pages/Secret_Guest/deploy_ai_app1.md

 ### Local Stream Demo

 <b>Local Stream</b> is an AI-powered travel recommendation app.
-Upon users entering their destination and intended travel month, it displays recommended locations on the map and provides photos of enjoyable activities in those areas for the chosen season.
-Lady H. travels frequently, so she created this app to save some time on planning.
+Upon users entering their destination and intended travel month, it displays recommended locations on the map and provides photos of fun activities in those areas for the chosen season.
+Lady H. travels a lot, so she created this app to make better travel plans.

-[Check it out here!][1]
+💖 [Check it out here!][1]

 <p align="center">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/local_stream_v3_demo.gif" width="888" height="500" />